Do I really need life insurance?

 Remember that life insurance only pays out on death (or in some cases, if you’ve been diagnosed with a terminal illness).
 If you outlive your policy, it will end, and no money will be paid out.
 There is also no cash alternative, and you won’t get back your premiums.

-To help you weigh up all the pros and cons, we’ve put together a comprehensive guide to life insurance so you can work out if it’s right for you.
+To help you weigh up all the pros and cons, we’ve put together a comprehensive guide to some of the best life insurance providers so you can work out if it’s right for you.

 Comments